Velocity: How is it useful?

 The Velocity is the key metric for the ScrumMaster (SM).

 The SM should increase the Velocity 100% in the first 6 months.
+(This is a goal that Jeff Sutherland thinks is reasonable for a typical situation, and I think is possible.)
 Which means things have to change.

 And the right things have to change.
-So, it brings focus to the SM’s work.
+It does bring focus to the SM’s work.

 Predictability